Alcântara, Lisbon: Foundation of the freguesia of Alcântara and the 19th century

 Between 1884 and 1886, the bairros of Santo Amaro and Calvário began to develop as social housing, from lands reserved from the old Quinta da Ninfa.
 The lots were allocated to residents in commemoration of the 300 year anniversary of Luís Vaz de Camões.

 The precarious nature of the economic conditions in the region resulted in several conflicts, including many strikes, conflicts and insurrections, such as the June 1872 event, that came to be known as the "A Pavorosa".
 Later, the Empresa Industrial Portuguesa, the largest and most modern metallurgical business until the 1920s, operated in Alcântara, which also created dissent and conflict.
 On various occasions, in 1886, in 1894 and most importantly in 1903 there were strikes, protests and conflicts between the workers and the residents of the region.
 The 1903 strike began on 7 December to protest the imposition of a foreign director.
 On 17 December the strikers, numbering hundreds, fought the police in Santo Amaro.
+Over time, this area has lost the old buildings, the stream and the laundry rooms where women went to do their laundry.

-20th century
+20th and 21st centuries

+Alcântara was, at the beginning of the 20th century, a neighborhood of decidedly republican tendencies and home to groups conspiring to overthrow the Portuguese monarchy.
+After the proclamation of the Portuguese republic in 1910, the neighborhood was the scene of protests and strikes by local workers.
+Even during the Estado Novo period the neighborhood was a center of dissent against the regime.

+During the 20th century various interventions modified the appearance of the Alcântara.
+Of particular note among these were the reforestation of the Parque Florestal de Monsanto (1937); the construction of the Alvito neighborhood (1936 - 1937); of the Estação Marítima de Alcântara (1943); of the Avenida de Ceuta (1944 - 1951); of the exhibition space of the Feira Internacional de Lisboa (1957); the inauguration of the Estádio da Tapadinha (1945).

+The construction of the 25 de Abril Bridge and its access roads led to the need to demolish some homes and relocate some of the neighbourhood's inhabitants, who were housed in the Bairro do Relógio, in the north-eastern part of Lisbon.
+At the end of the 20th century, Alcântara suffered a reduction in population, caused both by aging and by the transfer of inhabitants to peripheral areas of the city.